sibi-narendran/zendesk-alternative/SUPABASE_SETUP.md

 ---

-**🎉 Once configured, your deskpilot website will have enterprise-grade email collection with permanent storage, real-time analytics, and the ability to handle thousands of signups reliably!**
+**🎉 Once configured, your dooza website will have enterprise-grade email collection with permanent storage, real-time analytics, and the ability to handle thousands of signups reliably!**